sap-tutorials/Tutorials/tutorials/sapui5-webide-create-project/sapui5-webide-create-project.md

 ---
-title: SAP UI5 - Create an empty UI5 WebIDE project
+title: SAP UI5 - Create an empty UI5 Web IDE project
-description: Start working with the Web IDE editor, and create a new empty UI5 WebIDE project
+description: Start working with the Web IDE editor, and create a new empty UI5 Web IDE project
 tags: [  tutorial>beginner, topic>html5, topic>sapui5, products>sap-hana-cloud-platform ]
 ---
 ## Prerequisites
  - **Proficiency:** Beginner

- - **Tutorials:** If you don't have the Web IDE open, follow these steps: [Enable and open the HANA Cloud Platform Web IDE](https://go.sap.com/developer/tutorials/sapui5-webide-open-webide.html)
+ - **Web IDE** If you don't have the Web IDE open, follow these steps: [Enable and open the HANA Cloud Platform Web IDE](https://go.sap.com/developer/tutorials/sapui5-webide-open-webide.html)

 ## Next Steps
  - This tutorial is part of a series.
 The next tutorial is [Configure the Northwind Destination](https://go.sap.com/developer/tutorials/hcp-create-destination.html)